klayu/hb_beacon/content/english/blog/extraverts-in-retirement.md

 **ESFPs in retirement**

 ![ESFP Elders](/ESFP_Elders.jpg)

 In retirement, ESFPs continue their people-oriented life, keeping old friends and continuing to provide the amusement and comradeship of years past.
 They have an optimism that is contagious and draws others to them.
 When ESFPs have unfortunate experiences, they’re often able to look at the sunny side.
 While some nursing home residents despair about their futures, ESFPs are likely to enjoy new friends, freedom from responsibilities, and new activities to participate in.

-{{<

-leftbanner src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="Because their friends of the past have enjoyed them so much over the years, they’re unlikely to abandon the friendship. "
+Because their friends of the past have enjoyed them so much over the years, they’re unlikely to abandon the friendship.

-text2="The want to help out where they can."
+The want to help out where they can.

->}}

 **ESFJs in retirement**